DurveshNaik87/Jest-Cucumber-Typerscript/README.md

 # typescript-jest

-Jest and Jest-Cucumber with Typescript
+## Jest and Jest-Cucumber with Typescript

-Jest Setup
+#### Jest Setup
 Install the following dependencies

-	1. jest
+ 	jest

-	2. typescript
+ 	@types/jest

-	3. @types/jest
+ 	typescript

-	4. ts-jest :
+ 	ts-jest

-			Typescript preprocessor which allows jest to transpile Typescript on the fly and have source-map support built-in.
+ ts-jest : Typescript preprocessor which allows jest to transpile Typescript on the fly and have source-map support built-in.

 Generate the tsconfig with default configuration
 	tsc --init